Parenting

 Without discipline, children develop the behavioral patterns that make the most sense to them — and that’s not good for anyone.

 Children raised without discipline bring disgrace to their parents.
 Their choices reveal that they never had consequences.
 An absence of consequences is truly a form of neglect.
 Disciplining children isn’t easy.
-To do it wisely requires a lot of discernment, strategy and effort.
-But it’s easier to discipline younger children who are developing than it is to try and fix the problems that a lack of discipline introduces.
+To do it wisely requires discernment, strategy and effort.
+But it’s easier to discipline younger children who are developing than to try and fix the problems caused by a lack of discipline.

 Proverbs 23:13 often gets misinterpreted as, “Don’t hesitate to spank children.
 A good swatting won’t kill them.”
 This wasn’t written during a time when physical punishment was a hot-button issue, and it shouldn’t be considered an apologetic for a certain style of punishment.
 The proverb is issuing a much sterner warning: Neglecting to discipline your child at all can lead to disastrous results.